 Long-Term Cost Planning in Missouri

-Over five years, cumulative spending may exceed $335,000, excluding additional care needs.
+Over five years, cumulative spending may exceed $358,000, excluding additional care needs or care level transitions.

-Families should account not only for base rate increases but also for potential care level escalations.
-Transitioning to memory care services can increase monthly costs by 15% to 30%, depending on staffing and supervision requirements.
+Families should account not only for annual rate increases but also for potential care level escalations.
+Transitioning from assisted living to memory care in Missouri can increase monthly costs by 15% to 30%, potentially pushing costs above $8,000 per month in St. Louis area communities.

 How to Plan for Assisted Living Costs in Missouri